HIPAA Compliance Essentials for 2026

 - Tailor training to each role's specific duties.

-- keep full rule-keeping records for audits and reviews.
+- maintain full compliance records for audits and assessments.

 HIPAA Penalties and Enforcement in 2026

-HIPAA penalties have grown sharply.
+HIPAA penalties have grown sharply since the HITECH Act expanded enforcement powers.
 OCR shows no sign of slowing down enforcement.
-Knowing the penalty structure motivates investment in a strong rule-keeping program.
+Knowing the penalty structure motivates investment in a strong compliance program.

 Penalty Structure

-HIPAA breaches can result in both civil and criminal penalties:.
+HIPAA breaches can result in both civil and criminal penalties.
+Many state privacy laws impose additional penalties beyond federal HIPAA fines:.

 Civil Penalties (2026 Rates):.